 The time to stockpile an emergency supply of food is right now.
 A utility cyberattack might make it hard to access food, so it’s crucial to have at least three days of food for everyone in the family – including pets.
 A 30-day stockpile is better, especially if you can stock a bit more of the food you are eating already.

-In addition, if you have a second fridge or freezer, or additional pantry space, consider building that stockpile of food.
-If you are looking to build your emergency food stash from scratch, a great option is the Nutrient Survival: 72 Hour Food Kit and the 30-Day Food Kit.
+In addition, if you have a second fridge, freezer, or additional pantry space, consider building that stockpile of food.
+If you are looking to build your emergency food stash from scratch, a great option is the 72-Hour Emergency Food kit from MyMedic or the 30-Day Food Kit from Nutrient Survival

 Heating and Cooling